Find out about the fees, checks and complaints procedures involved in renting with a letting agent.

 Letting agent inspections during your tenancy

-Letting agents might carry out inspections of your home during your tenancy to make sure the property is being kept in good condition.
+Letting agents might carry out inspections of your home during your tenancy to check the condition of the property.

 Check your tenancy agreement to see how often inspections can happen.